gabe-sky/cascadia-puppetcode/readme.txt

 In order to have a smooth time on your Windows demo machine, you'll want to prepare a few things before you even start.

 Install a Puppet Agent and aim it at the master.
+You'll likely need to add an entry for the master in your C:\Windows\System32\drivers\etc\hosts file.
 Do a run and make sure it can connect and apply a catalog.

 Disable the Windows machine's Puppet Agent so that it doesn't run in the background and trip you up.